 Ozempic (semaglutide) is an injectable medicine used in the treatment of type 2 diabetes.
 It helps lowering blood sugar levels as well as losing weight in some cases.
-Like Insulin, Victoza, Trulicity, and many other injectable drugs, Ozempic is highly sensitive to high and low temperatures.
+Like Insulin, Mounjaro, Victoza, Trulicity, Byetta and many other injectable drugs, Ozempic is highly sensitive to high and low temperatures.
 It requires rigorous storage conditions.
 This is a reminder of how to properly store your medicine, followed by a few tips for traveling with Ozempic.

 Ozempic Storage Instructions: Reminder!